KatieLDR/Smart-Speaker/README.md

 ## Remain unfinished

-Because I made a false move, plugging the sensor into false GPIO pin, the gesture sensor burned out accidentally.
-As a result, I couldn't accomplish the gesture detect part of my project.
-I've tried to substitute ultrasonic senosr for gesture sensor but it can't work correctly either.
+Because I made a false move, plugging the sensor into a wrong GPIO pin, the gesture sensor burned out accidentally.
+As a result, I couldn't accomplish the gesture to detect part of my project.
+I've tried to substitute ultrasonic sensor for gesture sensor but it can't work correctly either.
 Following is the step I've done for volume control so far.

 ### Python control Raspberry pi volume
 1. First download necessary python package